petrstepanov/gnome-macos-remap-wayland/README.md

 ![Gnome macOS Remap Icon](./resources/gnome-macos-remap-wayland-dark.png#gh-dark-mode-only)

 ## How does it work?
-Script doenloads the latest version of the `xremap` remapper for your architecture.
+Script downloads the latest version of the `xremap` remapper for your architecture.
 Configuration file `config.yml` contains majority of the remapping instructions.
 On top of that the default GNOME shell and Mutter keybindings are modified.
 A systemd service is created and enabled for a particular user.
 Therefore after the install other users on the system will not be affected by the remap.

 ## Prerequisities
 * Install Git and GNOME extensions `sudo <your-package-manager> install git gnome-shell-extensions`.